michaelCaleyWhaley/SaleBanner/README.md

 * start - start date for the banner to appear
 * end - end date for banner to appear
 * dataTracking - data-tracking-position tag
+* html - insert any html into the banner in a string

 ## Invoking